Higgs boson decays to a fermion pair and a polarized $Z$ boson at NLO accuracy: Some details in the calculation

+We consider the NLO EW corrections to the $H\to f\bar{f}Z$ and $Z\to \mu^+\mu^-$ processes, where $f$ denotes any light fermions; and the NLO quantum chromodynamics (QCD) corrections to the $H\to q\bar{q}Z$ process, where $q$ denotes any light quarks.
+The typical Feynman diagrams for the NLO corrections are shown in Fig. \ref{fig_Feyn} (a.2)--(a.8) and (b.2)--(b.4).
+The conventional dimensional regularization with $D=4-2\epsilon$ is adopted to regularize the ultraviolet (UV) and infrared (IR) singularities.
+The method proposed in Refs. \cite{Kreimer:1989ke,Korner:1991sx} is used to deal with the $D$-dimensional $\gamma_5$ trace.

-According to the power counting rule, the UV divergences arise from self-energy and triangle diagrams (like Fig. \ref{fig_FeyOneloop}(a)(b)(g)), and can be removed through renormalization procedure.
+According to the power counting rule, the UV singularities arise from the self-energy and triangle diagrams (like Fig. \ref{fig_Feyn}(a.2)--(a.5)(b.2)), and can be removed through renormalization procedure.
 Here we use the counter-term approach.
-Of the renormalization condition, we follow the implementation of Ref. \cite{Denner:1991kt}.
-After including counter-term diagrams (like Fig. \ref{fig_FeyOneloop}(e)(f)(h)), all UV singularities, which appear as $1/\epsilon$ pole, are canceled with each other.
-The IR singular terms in the virtual correction are
+Following the implementation of Ref. \cite{Denner:1991kt}, we recalculate the renormalization constants by setting the light-fermion mass to exactly zero.
+For the electromagnetic coupling constant $\alpha$, we use the $G_\mu$ scheme, with the charge renormalization constant redefined as $\delta Z_e^{G_\mu}=\delta Z_e-\Delta r/2$, where $\Delta r$ is the one-loop weak corrections to muon decay \cite{Denner:2019vbn}.
+After including the counter-term diagrams (like Fig. \ref{fig_Feyn}(a.7)(b.3)), all UV singularities cancel each other.